POWER CHORDS AND SEX

-As we raced to the end of recording sessions for our debut album “Days of Reaction,” I found out through a friend of mine in the advertising game that an agency in the Midwest was looking to revamp their campaign for a foreign car company.
+As we raced to the end of those early recording sessions.
+I found out through a friend of mine in the advertising game that an agency in the Midwest was looking to revamp their campaign for a foreign car company.
 (I won’t name the company, but let’s just say that, at the time, the public were giving this company the collective “boot”).
 They felt the car needed some music that was ballsy and screamed rock and roll with a definite vintage kind of vibe.

 We didn’t care about being in the commercial so much, but the money was real good.
 And since eating food, keeping the lights on and having guitars that stay in tune were all things we were fond of, we thought, “Why not?”